Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 where $(\rho_{\ast}, a_{\ast})$ are taken from \eqref{eq:rho_a_minA} and \eqref{eq:rho_a_minB}.
 The two equalities above correspond to the orange and green lines, respectively, of Fig.~\ref{fig:phase_diag} when $a_\ast>0$ (and the other way around when $a_\ast<0$).
 The corresponding instability modes are confined into the space spanned by the target compositions.
-Note that between the homogeneous and retrieval regions there exists a narrow transition band.
-In the low-temperature and high density regime, the width of the transition region scales asymptotically as $\log(v_2)$, and the width of the retrieval region as $v_2/2$.
+Note that between the homogeneous and retrieval regions there exists a narrow transition band where neither the homogeneous state nor the retrieval states are stable.
+In the low-temperature and high density regime, the width of this transition region scales asymptotically as $\log(v_2)$, and the width of the retrieval region as $v_2/2$.

 Two important facts can be deduced from \eqref{eq:stability_ansatz} and \eqref{eq:stability_ansatz2}.
 First, in absence of the repulsive cubic interaction, i.e., $v_3=0$, adding the inequalities gives $\rho_\ast v_2\le1$, which by Eq.~\eqref{eq:rho_a_minA} implies that $a_\ast=0$, and so there are no retrieval states, see also Fig.~\ref{fig:phase_diag}.
 Therefore, sufficiently strong non-linear repulsion is necessary for retrieval.
 Second, Eq.~\eqref{eq:stability_ansatz} does not depend on the number of species $N$ nor on the number of targets $p$.
-Consequently, the hypersymmetric liquid Hopfield model allows up to $N-1$ target compositions to be simultaneously stable, provided cubic repulsion is strong enough.
+Consequently, the hypersymmetric liquid Hopfield model allows up to $p_{\rm max}=N-1$ target compositions to be simultaneously stable, provided cubic repulsion is strong enough.

 So far, we have shown that stability of retrieval states is independent on the number of components, $N$, and hypersymmetric targets, $p$.
 We now determine how the sizes of the basins of attraction depend on $p$ and $N$.
 To this end, we quantify the size of a basin of attraction in terms of the number of component densities in an initial state that need to be set equal to corresponding values in the retrieval state of interest in order for a gradient descent dynamics in $\omega$ to converge to that retrieval state.
-We denote the associated observable as $\mathcal{S}$ (see Appendix~\ref{app:methods} for a definition).
+While gradient descent does not capture the dynamics of phase separation, in the grand-canonical setting it does characterize the response of the mixture to a small perturbation.
+We denote the associated observable as $\mathcal{S}$ (see Sec.~\ref{app:methods} of the SI for a definition).